davejwilson/azure-spark-pools-log4j/README.md

   * If the usage does not match the scenario, plan to upgrade spark
   * If the usage fits the vunerability scenario, a spark upgrade is needed immediately
 * Plan for an upgrade by contacting azure support to:-
-  * See when they will be upgrading the version of spark on the spark pools
+  * See if you can upgrade the version of spark on the spark pools
     * Request an upgrade, if they do not have one currently
   * Verify that the new version of spark in the spark pools is secure (void from CVEs)
   * Confirm that your usage of spark will work with the new version